DROSL/kalita-js-old/README.md

 # kalita-js

-**Kalita** is text-to-speech software with a special focus on data minimization and protection.
+**Kalita** is text-to-speech software with a special focus on data minimization and user privacy.
 We do not collect any personal data, do not set tracking cookies and do not outsource our service to third-party cloud solutions.
-The speech synthesis takes place on-premises on your own server and still offers all the convenience of a conventional readspeaker.
+The speech synthesis takes place on-premises on your own server and still offers many of the conveniences of a conventional readspeaker.

 - [**kalita-server**](https://github.com/azmke/kalita-server) is a server written in Java that provides the speech synthesis.
 - [**kalita-js**](https://github.com/azmke/kalita-js) is a JavaScript client for integration into a website that provides a graphical user interface.